Aquarium Liquid Fish Wormer

 ● On day 7 administer fish wormer at 1mL per 10L of tank water

-● Allow the solution to act for 72 hours to eliminate remaining parasites
+● Allow the solution to act for 3 days72 hours to eliminate remaining parasites

 ● Day 10:

-● Perform a large water change (70% – 80%) on day 4 to remove the medication and Vacuum all the fish poo and worms in the substrate and around the tank
+● Perform a large water change (70% – 80%) on day 10 to remove the medication and vacuum all the fish poo and worms in the substrate and around the tank it is recommended to clean you filter out thoroughly with tank water only to remove any fish poo and worms that have been sucked into the filter this should be done on a regular basis regardless of the treatment

 ● Treatment completed